prefix-dev/pixi/docs/reference/cli.md

 This action ensures that your project's dependencies are reset and updated according to the current specifications in manifest file.

 In a future version of `pixi`, we will introduce the `pixi update` command, see [#73](https://github.com/prefix-dev/pixi/issues/73).
-This command will allow you to update the lockfile directly, without manually deleting the `pixi.lock` file, making the dependency management process even smoother.
+This command will allow you to update the lock file directly, without manually deleting the `pixi.lock` file, making the dependency management process even smoother.

 ## `run`